AgonConsole8/agon-docs/docs/mos/API.md

 - `RST 08h`: Execute a MOS command
 - `RST 10h`: Output a single character to the VDP
 - `RST 18h`: Output a stream of characters to the VDP (MOS 1.03 or above)
-- `RST 38h`: Outputs a crash report (Console8 MOS 2.3.0 or above)
+- `RST 38h`: Outputs a crash report (MOS 2.3.0 or above)

 In addition, if you are using the Zilog ZDS II assembler you may wish to include the file `mos_api.inc` in your project.
-The Console8 version can be found in the folder [src](https://github.com/AgonConsole8/agon-./tree/main/src) of project [agon-mos](https://github.com/AgonConsole8/agon-mos).
+The latest Agon Platform (previously known as Console8) version can be found in the folder [src](https://github.com/AgonPlatform/agon-mos/tree/main/src) of project [agon-mos](https://github.com/AgonPlatform/agon-mos).
 The original Quark versions of this file can be found in the folder [src](https://github.com/breakintoprogram/agon-./tree/main/src) of project [agon-mos](https://github.com/breakintoprogram/agon-mos).

 NB: